Frequently Asked Questions

 Upon completion of required testing, you will be able to enroll in K-State courses.

-Returning to your home country would be an option for you if you have active TB disease, but not until you have undergone a period of mandatory treatment to reduce the risk of spreading tuberculosis to others.
+Returning to your home country could be an option for you if you have active TB disease, but not until you have undergone a period of mandatory treatment to reduce the risk of spreading tuberculosis to others.

 TB treatment is available here in Manhattan.
 The Riley County Health Department and your Lafene Health care provider would monitor your care according to guidelines established by the Centers for Disease Control.